aashishtamsya/Simple-Objective-C-Property-Attributes/README.md

 ## License

-The content of [*Weather App*](https://github.com/aashishtamsya/Weather-App) itself is licensed under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying source code used to format and display that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
+The content of [*Simple Objective-C Property Attributes*](https://github.com/aashishtamsya/Simple-Objective-C-Property-Attributes) itself is licensed under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying source code used to format and display that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).

 See the [LICENSE](LICENSE.md) file for more info.